zhenghuazx/RNA-LifeTime/README.md

-RNA-LifeTIme is a package for RNA lifetime prediction task written in pytorch. **The MD simulation data will be available in June.**
+RNA-LifeTIme is a package for RNA lifetime prediction task written in pytorch.

 Predicting RNA degradation dynamics based on its 3D conformation remains a challenge due to the underdeveloped methodologies for modeling tertiary structure input.
 Current state-of-the-art RNA degradation predictive models